 (C) Preliminary certification may be approved without such order, permit, license, or waiver.
-In that event, the preliminary certification will require the applicant to file a copy of such final action before project development begins.
+In that event, the preliminary certification will require the applicant to file a copy of such final action before facility development begins.
 The Director may not grant final certification until all needed orders, permits, licenses or waivers as defined by these rules and the BETC Technical Requirements Manual are filed with ODOE.

-(j) For a renewable resource project, proof the resource level is adequate for a feasible project.
-Such proof includes data listed in (A) through (F).
-Other data may be used if the listed data cannot be obtained at a reasonable cost, such as for RD&D projects.
+(j) For a renewable energy resource facility, proof the resource level is adequate for a feasible facility.
+Such proof includes data listed in (A) through (G).
+Other data may be used if the listed data cannot be obtained at a reasonable cost, such as for RD&D facilities.

-(A) For a solar energy project: A sun chart and solar insolation data for the site.
+(A) For a solar energy facility: A sun chart and solar insolation data for the site.

-(B) For a wind energy project: The average monthly wind speed for 12 consecutive months.
-Measure wind speed at the hub height of a horizontal axis wind machine; or, the equator of a vertical axis wind machine; or, measure wind speed at two heights, one at least 10 meters above ground.
+(B) For a wind energy facility:

+(i) The average monthly wind speed for 12 consecutive months at the proposed site.
+Measure wind speed at or as close as practically feasible to the hub height of a horizontal axis wind machine; or, the equator of a vertical axis wind machine; or